 Man accused of role in Las Vegas woman's disappearance takes plea deal

 Sep.
-14—A man accused of aiding in the 2012 abduction and slaying of a young mother in Las Vegas, N.M., has accepted a plea deal in which he has agreed to provide the location of 19-year-old Cindy Rivera's remains, the district attorney in San Miguel County announced Wednesday.
+15—A man accused of aiding in the 2012 abduction and slaying of teenage mother Cindy Rivera in Las Vegas, N.M., has accepted a plea deal in which he has agreed to provide the location of her remains, the district attorney in San Miguel County announced Wednesday.

 Under the agreement with prosecutors, Anselmo "Chemo" Ortiz, 39, will plead guilty to a count of conspiracy to kidnap Rivera, the 4th Judicial District Attorney's Office said in a news release.
 If he fails to lead authorities to Rivera's burial site, the agency said, additional charges he faced will be reinstated.